 In addition to the traditional business of covering risks in property & casualty and life & health reinsurance, support is provided to new insurance companies during the cost-intensive start-up phase.
 The goal pursued by insurance companies (especially those listed on the stock exchange) of ensuring balance sheet continuity is achieved, in part, by means of reinsurance.
 A further task of reinsurers is to advise insurers in underwriting, pricing and the development of new insurance products, among other things.
 Automated systems for consulting services or for distribution/risk assessment are also offered.

 Since treaty terms and conditions are negotiated in each individual case, reinsurers have built up a very high level of expertise in risk-appropriate underwriting.
-To this end they need experts from highly divers fields.
+To this end they need experts from highly diverse fields.
 The reinsurance industry today employs not only insurance specialists, but also mathematicians, meteorologists, medical experts, engineers, computer scientists etc.